matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mind-over-matter.md

 - My BMI was 30.1 (Obese) and is now 24.9 (Healthy).
 - I’ve reduced my body fat by 11%.
 - My resting heart rate was around 65 bpm before I started regular aerobic and cardio exercise, now it’s around 48 bpm.
-- My [VO2 Max estimate](https://help.fitbit.com/articles/en_US/Help_article/2096) was 40–44, now it’s 51–55, going from “average" for men my age, to “very good" by Fitbit’s calculations.
+- My [VO2 Max estimate](https://help.fitbit.com/articles/en_US/Help_article/2096) was 40–44, now it’s 51–55, going from "average" for men my age, to "very good" by Fitbit’s calculations.
-- My “fat pants" now only stay on thanks to a belt, otherwise they will literally drop off me.
+- My "fat pants" now only stay on thanks to a belt, otherwise they will literally drop off me.
 I’m not sure exactly how many inches I’ve lost from my waistline since I never measured it, but I’d guess about 4.
 I’m also wearing shirts from years ago that I liked too much to throw away.

 If you’re reading this and considering starting running, I honestly cannot recommend Couch to 5K highly enough, and I _never_ thought I’d be saying that.
 Back in February I wouldn’t have taken that advice, so if you’re reading this and feeling dismissive, sceptical or apprehensive, I understand, I was too, but **I was wrong**.
-Here’s how I realised…
+Here’s how I realised...

 ## Mental Health

 Everyone loves a feel-good weight loss / fitness story and I am very pleased with my progress and proud of what I’ve achieved.
 But that is less than half of this story.
-Here’s the hardest part for me; to be open and honest about this, as it’s not something many people, even those close to me, _really_ know about, but talking about it is cathartic so here goes…
+Here’s the hardest part for me; to be open and honest about this, as it’s not something many people, even those close to me, _really_ know about, but talking about it is cathartic so here goes...

-> “Hi, my name is Matt and I have mental health problems.
+> "Hi, my name is Matt and I have mental health problems.
 Specifically, [Clinical Depression](https://www.nhs.uk/conditions/clinical-depression/) and [Generalised Anxiety Disorder](https://www.nhs.uk/conditions/generalised-anxiety-disorder/) with a tendency towards [Impostor Syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome)."

 I have a long history with these issues, mostly over a decade ago, which included periods of depression and anxiety that at times made simply being myself something that I abhorred.
 I felt worthless and useless, because that’s how I viewed myself, so that’s what I told myself I was.
 It was a self-fulfilling vicious circle and it prevented me from living my life.

 I was on various antidepressants, sought counselling and therapy several times, read some self help books and after a long and difficult time I learned how to cope with it.
-But you don’t _“get better"_.
+But you don’t _"get better"_.
 It’s not like a common cold, it doesn’t just go away eventually, you learn how to live with it.
 Although I’m pleased to say that most of the last decade has been relapse free.

 ### Admission